adrianbostan/MCP39F511A-SMBus-Smart-Battery-Monitor/README.md

 ## Real life use

 ***So, why do you need a smart battery monitor ?***
 A standard "dumb" **LiPo** battery has no capability to measure the state of charge and no over-voltage and under-voltage protection, individual cell voltage measurement.
 In order to measure the **energy** stored in the battery an accurate **ADC** will be needed.
-To satisfy this need **[MCP39F511A](https://www.microchip.com/wwwproducts/en/MCP39F511A)** was chosen because his Power Monitoring Accuracy capable of 0.1% error across 4000:1 dynamic range.
+To satisfy this need, **[MCP39F511A](https://www.microchip.com/wwwproducts/en/MCP39F511A)** was chosen, because his Power Monitoring Accuracy is capable of 0.1% error across 4000:1 dynamic range.

-The smart battery monitor it is currently active used in an Ardupilot plane [Phoenix 2400](https://youtu.be/dB9bPAioCqw) You can watch a complete video filmed with the plane [here](https://youtu.be/U9w5WwQXY4I).
+The smart battery monitor it is currently active used in an Ardupilot plane [Phoenix 2400](https://youtu.be/dB9bPAioCqw).
+You can watch a complete video filmed with the plane [here](https://youtu.be/U9w5WwQXY4I).

 ## Applications

-   It is intended to be used in systems with **[SMBus](http://smbus.org/specs/)** communication like **DJI** smart batteries, **Ardupilot** flight controller systems and any other system that need a smart battery.
+   It is designed to be used in systems with **[SMBus](http://smbus.org/specs/)** communication like **DJI** smart batteries, **Ardupilot** flight controller systems and any other system that need a smart battery.

 **[SMBus](http://smbus.org/specs/)** specification.